FraunhoferIOSB/FROST-Server/docs/extensions/JsonBatchRequest.md

 ## Referencing new entities in a change set example

-Actions can reference entities previously created.
-To make a created entity referenceable, the POST that creates the entity must have a id property, the content of which can be any string.
+Actions can reference entities previously created or fetched.
+To make a created entity referenceable, the POST that creates the entity must have a id property, the content of which must be a string limited to the characters `a-zA-Z0-9_.:,;-`.
 Subsequent requests in the same change set can now use the value of this property, prefixed with a $, in places where the ID of the created entity is required.

 Example: A Batch Request that containing a single change set that contains the following requests: